leon3s/ntex-rest-api-example/readme.md

 control_brace_style = "AlwaysSameLine"
 ```

-I'm personnaly using vscode, optionally you can add this config in your `.vscode/settings.json`:
+I personally use VSCode.
+Optionally, you can add this configuration in your `.vscode/settings.json`:

 ```json
 {